-Catechesis of the Good Shepherd is a reflective-based program of religious formation that helps a child to further develop his/her relationship with God in a developmentally appropriate way.
-The program is rooted in Sacred Scripture, the Liturgy and Prayer.
+Catechesis of the Good Shepherd is a reflective-based religious formation that helps a child to further develop his/her relationship with God in a developmentally appropriate way.
+It is rooted in Sacred Scripture, the Liturgy and Prayer.
 Children meet in small groups along with a catechist within a prepared environment known as an atrium.
 Within the atrium, the 3-6 year olds are filled with wonder and awe as they joyfully encounter the Good Shepherd and discover his unconditional love and care.
 The atrium provides a space, based upon the educational philosophy of Maria Montessori, for children to pray, work, and contemplate the presence of God in their lives.

 The following video provides a great short introduction to the CGS program.

 (From CGSUSA.org): The 3-6-year-old child is particularly capable of receiving and enjoying the most essential elements of our faith—the announcement of God’s love especially experienced through Jesus, the Good Shepherd, who died and is risen.
 Materials on the life of Jesus Christ and his teachings help to make the mystery of God concrete for the child.
 The heart of the catechesis for children under six revolves around the Parable of the Good Shepherd.
 Jesus announces that he is the Good Shepherd who calls each one by name.
 The sheep listen to the voice of the Shepherd and follow him.